0SINTr/DHushCP/README.md

    - **Server:**
      - Receives the DHCP Release packet.
-     - Automatically performs by taking the same steps as the client and terminating the session.
+     - Automatically performs cleanup by taking the same steps as the client and terminates the session.

 ## 🕵️ **Example Use Case for DHushCP**